-A simple Caprese sandwich needs only four main ingredients: bread, tomatoes, mozzarella and basil, and turns your lunch into a gourmet feast!
-Just hold the vinegar!
+A Caprese sandwich needs only four main ingredients: bread, tomatoes, mozzarella and basil, and turns your lunch into a gourmet meal!
+Learn more about the authentic Caprese salad loved around the world!

 Originally published April 25, 2012